datacarpentry/shell-genomics/_episodes/04-redirection.md

 > done
 ~~~
 {: .bash}

+When writing a loop, you will not be able to return to previous lines once you have pressed Enter.
+Remember that we can cancel the current command using

+- <kbd>Ctrl</kbd>+<kbd>C</kbd>

+If you notice a mistake that is going to prevent your loop for executing correctly.

 Note that we are using `>>` to append the text to our `seq_info.txt` file.
 If we used `>`, the `seq_info.txt` file would be rewritten
 every time the loop iterates, so it would only have text from the last variable used.
 Instead, `>>` adds to the end of the file.